ivotron/popper2-paper/paper/paper.md

 The Slurm resource manager executes the image build or pull process on the login node of a Slurm cluster and then starts executing the containerized MPI workload on the compute nodes using the `sbatch` command, which creates and schedules a job for running the container on Slurm.
 With Singularity as the container engine, both the hybrid and bind method can be used to run a Singularity container with MPI available inside it.
 Using the bind approach provides the benefit of making the same MPI based Singularity image compatible between Slurm clusters with different MPI versions.
 In our case study, we used 3 VMs from Azure each with a NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 to create a Slurm cluster with 1 login and 2 compute nodes.
 We used `mpich` which is a popular implementation of MPI, with Singularity following the bind approach, where we install MPI on the host and then bind mount the `/path/to/mpi/bin` and `/path/to/mpi/lib` of the MPI package inside the Singularity container for the MPI version in the host and the container to stay consistent.
 The training step was run using MPI on 2 compute nodes having a GPU each and the training parameters were the same as in the previous executions.

-As we can see from @Fig:casestudies, Popper allowed us to run the workflow in a Slurm cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.

 ## Workflow execution on CI

 ![Comparison of training runtime in 3 different computing environments with Popper.](./figures/plot.png){#fig:casestudies}

 We used the workflow exporter to generate a Travis configuration file, pushed our MNIST project to GitHub with the config, and activated the repository on Travis to run our workflows on CI.